 Parks, beaches, and forests are all great background subjects.
 The mild greens and yellows of nature will complement your features.

 This is especially true in autumn.
 But do not forget to use a lower aperture value to avoid distractions in the background!

 You can use a mirror as your background to create surreal effects in Photoshop.
 First, take a photo of yourself with a camera.
 Then, stand next to your mirror.

 Merge the two photos in Photoshop.
 And you’ll get an awesome profile photo with an even cooler background!

 Profile Picture Myths You Can Ignore

-- You have to look at the camera: Some of the most endearing and cool profile pictures I’ve seen feature people laughing.
-Or they’re looking down, or having fun in their own world.
+Some of the most endearing and best profile pictures I’ve seen feature people laughing.
+Or they’re looking down or having fun in their own world.
 You don’t need to look at the camera if you don’t feel like it.